 Sadly, Ruby died on Jan.
 15, 1991, at the age of 64, and after 44 years of marriage.
 She was laid to rest in Serenity Gardens Memorial Park in Largo.

-Brinton married again on April 26, 1991, to Gloria Ann (Adams) Eaton.
+Brinton survived his first wife by 27 years.
+He married again on April 26, 1991, to Gloria "Anne" (Adams) Eaton.
 Their wedding was held at the First Baptist Church of Indian Rocks in Largo.
+They dwelled in Tampa.

 ~ Daughter Grace (Overholt) Martin Watson ~

 Daughter Grace Overholt ( ? -2013) was married twice.
 Her first husband was Donald Martin.